 Build a strong portfolio

 We want to know what kind of projects you were part of and what your contribution was.
-Our designers work in close cooperation with clients – not only do they execute clients’ ideas, but also act as advisors.
-It’s worth mentioning it in your CV if you’ve got experience in consulting and also describing what impact your work had on the business.
+Our designers work in close cooperation with clients.
+Not only do they execute clients’ ideas, but also act as advisors.
+That’s why it’s also worth mentioning in your CV if you’ve got experience in consulting, educating, and evangelizing clients or internal stakeholders, as well as describing the impact of your work on the business.

 Show who you are, not who you were

-You should include projects that you’re most proud of, but don’t go too far back in time.
-Product Design is a dynamic industry, and we expect our designers to constantly broaden their knowledge and develop their skills.
+You should include projects you’re the most proud of, but don’t go too far back in time.
+Product Design is a dynamic field, so we expect our designers to continuously broaden their knowledge and develop their skills.
 If you send us work you created more than 2-3 years ago but none you’ve done recently, this won’t be to your advantage.

 Take care of the form